brmccrary/nuvo_simple/README.md

 ##### Paging service:
 These Nuvos do not natively support a page function, however you can configure a paging zone and volume levels for the service to switch the amp over to.
 Calling the off service restores all zones to their previous state.

-The `nuvo_simple.paging_on` service accepts an optional `volume_offset` parameter (integer, positive or negative percentage) to adjust the paging volume at call time without changing the configured defaults.
+The `nuvo_simple.paging_on` service accepts an optional `volume_offset` parameter to adjust the paging volume at all zones without changing the configured defaults.

 ##### All Off Recall:
 If this is enabled, pressing the All Off button on the keypad a second time after all zones have been turned off will turn back on the previously turned off zones.
 This works with the keypad only.